Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 However - I find this particularly striking and beautiful for the modern dieta and quite honestly, for my own existence.

-The mermaid lives in the water, which holds so much symbolism relating to emotions, depth, the unknown, intuition, flow, gentle power, and “Yin” (a story for another day, but you’ll never catch me using “divine feminine” despite its widespread and beautiful uses in New Age circles - no need to bring the traditional gender binary but I’m looking for other ways to capture this concept, like Yin/Yang superficially adapted from Chinese philosophy).
-Many connection practices and songs may involve water or related themes (ocean, rivers).
+The mermaid lives in the water,which holds so much symbolism relating to emotions, depth, the unknown, intuition, flow, gentle power, and “Yin” (a story for another day, but you’ll never catch me using “divine feminine” despite its widespread and even beautiful uses in New Age circles - no need to bring the traditional gender binary but I’m looking for other ways to capture this concept, like Yin/Yang superficially adapted from Chinese philosophy).
+Many songs and connection practices (connecting to self, emotional world, or to the mystical/diving) may involve water or related themes (ocean, rivers).

 Fun sidetrack: This blog in several parts covers The Mysticism of Frozen II, including the well known song All is Found, featuring extremely psychedelic and mysticism coded metaphors involving rivers.